dhewm/dhewm3/README.md

 You must patch the game to the latest version (1.3.1).
 See the FAQ for details, including how to get the game data from Steam on Linux or OSX.

-Note that _Doom 3_ and _Doom 3: Resurrection of Evil_ are available from the Steam store at
+Note that _Doom 3_ and _Doom 3: Resurrection of Evil_ are available from the Steam Store at

 http://store.steampowered.com/app/9050/